 Last year I started tracking all of our monthly expenses against our income to put a number on how much we had leftover to save.
-Considering that we’ve tried to curb unnecessary and excessive spending since Stephanie quit her job in 2014 and went back to school in 2015, I was still shocked to discover our total cost of living at the end of the year.
-After taxes, 30% goes to the mortgage and related expenses while another 40% supports our lifestyle, which leaves 30% to save.
-We are fortunate to be able to save almost a third of our net income for retirement—a rate I’ve deliberately worked to increase over the last 3 years—but when measured against the “financial independence” yardstick, not-so-early retirement sits over 23 years away.
+Considering that we’ve tried to curb unnecessary and excessive spending since Stephanie quit her job in 2014 and went back to school in 2015, I was still shocked to discover our total cost of living at the end of 2016.
+After taxes, 29% goes to the mortgage and related expenses while another 38% supports our lifestyle, which leaves 33% to save.
+We are fortunate to be able to save a third of our net income for retirement—a rate I’ve deliberately worked to increase over the last 3 years—but when measured against the “financial independence” yardstick, not-so-early retirement sits over 20 years away.

 But enough navel-gazing.
 Let’s get down to brass tacks.
 In 2016 I: